addisonElliott/SCIC/README.md

 ## Place & Route

 Zero DRC violations when running nano router after wroute.
 See the steps above for more information.
 Design looks good and seems well routed.
 However, minimum slack was -2.5ns which means we can only run this at about 80MHz.
 In addition, there are 3 minor LVS errors that need to be resolved.
+DRC errors are just the benign typical ones, thus DRC was successful.

 ![Place & Route 1](https://github.com/addisonElliott/SCIC/blob/master/images/pnr_1.png?raw=true)
 ![Place & Route 2](https://github.com/addisonElliott/SCIC/blob/master/images/pnr_2.png?raw=true)